Shift Work and the Employees Who Work Shifts

 Companies that require 24-hour coverage or need a 24-hour day to optimize output and productivity often turn to shift work.
 Shift work occurs in a 24-hour-a-day work schedule and occasionally seven days a week to keep an organization operating without a hitch and optimize work output and productivity.

+There are many approaches to shift work.
+An employee may work one of three eight-hour shifts in a workplace that operates 24 hours.
+Or, an employee may work 12 hours a day for four straight days and then be off for the next four days.
 Employers have experimented with every conceivable form of shift work in an effort to maximize the potential of their operation while also considering how to minimize any ill effects on their workers.
-Those working the night shift, in particular, are susceptible to debilitating health effects due to lack of sick and poor eating habits.
+Those working the night shift, in particular, are susceptible to debilitating health effects due to lack of sleep and poor eating habits.